netkicorp/netkidocs/api/AML_only_transaction_processing.md

 Endpoint: https://kyc.myverify.info/api/single-aml/

 The payload will change depending on the information that you are sending.
+No special characters other than - should be used.
+And no numbers should be used for names, numbers are ok for blockchain_addresses.

 Options: